icpctools/icpctools/website/content/cds.md

 The set of services made available by the CDS is dependent on the facilities available on the contest network.
-Examples of services which the CDS knows how to support (assuming that the contest network provides the back-end data required and that the CA configures their use into the CDS) include
+Examples of services which the CDS knows how to support (assuming that the contest network provides the back-end data required and that the CA configures their use into the CDS) include:

 * an overview description of the contest (title, date, etc.)
 * a Countdown Clock for the start of the contest